keycloakify/docs.keycloakify.dev/keycloakify-in-my-app.md

 {% tabs %}
 {% tab title="Vite" %}
-If you are starting a new project, the best aproach is to fork the starter repo, read it's readme and start from here. &#x20;
+If you are starting a new project, the best approach is to fork the starter repo, read its readme and start from here. &#x20;

 {% embed url="https://github.com/keycloakify/keycloakify-starter" %}